-To understand the origin of the wet bias in surface of cold pools in LMDZ, we test to activate thermals throughout the domain.
 In the standard LMDZ configuration, thermals only interact with temperature and humidity profiles outside cold pools.
 Il me semble qu'il faut avoir expliqué plus haut qu'on a Q1th dans le delta Q1cv.
-This choice was originally made to account for the fact that the atmosphere is more stable inside cold pools, which would inhibit convection in these regions.
-In the version and indeed the analysis above shows that the thermal plumes that reach cloud base are essentially outside cold pools.
+This choice was originally made to account for the fact that the atmosphere is more stable inside cold pools, and indeed the analysis above shows that the thermal plumes that reach cloud base are essentially outside cold pools.
 This this choice, the boundary layer convection is reinforced, and an additional term is added to the time evolution of the cold pool temperature and humidity anomalies.
-Version V3, we interact thermals with the grid-averaged temperature and humidity profiles, starting from the V2 configuration is identical to version V2, except that we consider that thermal plumes interact with the mean grid cell profiles, with no effect of thermal plumes on the temperature and humidity cold pool anomalies.
+Version V3 is identical to version V2, except that we consider that thermal plumes interact with the mean grid cell profiles, with no effect of thermal plumes on the temperature and humidity cold pool anomalies.
 For the RCE case, the LMDZ V3 simulations show a clear decrease in the surface humidity of cold pools, corresponding better to the results obtained with the LES (Fig. 8b).
 This result is expected because the vertical transport by thermals systematically dries the surface (Diallo et al., 2017).
 We also observe a slight modification of the profile at the top of cold pools.
 In the AMMA case, this modification has almost no effect (Fig. 8e), probably because the simulation duration is too short.
-In the 30-day 3D test On a fait des tests, c'est ça?
-On les montre ou pas?, cold pools also dry out significantly on the continent with this modification.
-These results suggest a key role for thermals This confirms the key role of boundary layer convection in regulating surface humidity on both continent (Diallo et al., 2017) and ocean (Hourdin et al., 2020), via the mixing of moist air with dry air above.
-To represent this effect in the model, one could incorporate shallow,
+In the 30-day 3D test On a fait des tests, c'est ça ?
+On les montre ou pas ?, cold pools also dry out significantly on the continent with this modification.
+This confirms the key role of boundary layer convection in regulating surface humidity on both continent (Diallo et al., 2017) and ocean (Hourdin et al., 2020), via the mixing of moist air with dry air above.

-One way to improve the representation of humidity anomaly profile without activating the thermal plumes everywhere would be to add a simple parameterization of shallow and cloud-free thermals that primarily serve to mix the airboundary layer convection (a simplified version of the thermal plume model) within the cold pool.
+One way to improve the representation of humidity anomaly profile without activating the thermal plumes everywhere would be to add a simple parameterization of shallow and cloud-free boundary layer convection (a simplified version of the thermal plume model) within the cold pool.

-Intermediate tests have allow Tests not shown allowed to assess the impact of surface evaporation flux on cold pool moisture by activating splitting, which differentiates this flux between (w) and (x).
+Tests not shown allowed to assess the impact of surface evaporation flux on cold pool moisture by activating splitting, which differentiates this flux between (w) and (x).
 In the standard configuration, this flux is treated uniformly for both regions.
 The tests showed a limited effect of this flux on cold pools moisture for RCE.
 This test was not carried out for AMMA, as LMDZ does not yet allow it on the continent.
 However, it would be relevant to explore it.

-LMDZ In version V3simulations show a cooling of cold pools by thermals for the RCE case, although cold pools remain, cold pools are colder than in version V2, but still less cold compared to the LES (Fig. 8a).
-This cooling is at the cause of an increase in the variables induced in turn a slight increase of WAPE, C , ALE{wk} and ALP{wk} in this case

-(Table 4).
-For the AMMA case, the impact of this modification on the δT profile as well as on the associated variables remains very limited (Fig. 8e,Table 4).
+In version V3, cold pools are colder than in version V2, but still less cold compared to the LES (Fig. 8a).
+This induced in turn a slight increase of WAPE, $C$ , $ALE{wk}$ and $ALP{wk}$ (Table 4).
+For the AMMA case, the impact of this modification on the $\delta T$ profile as well as on the associated variables remains very limited (Fig. 8e, Table 4).
 But 3D tests also indicate a cooling of cold pools on the continent when thermals are activated in the whole domain.
-Attention: on parle à nouveau de ces résultats 3D
+Attention : on parle à nouveau de ces résultats 3D